KaarthikeyaK/KaarthikeyaK/README.md

 # 💫 About Me:
 🔭 I’m currently working on Flixdin ( Connect with aspiring Film-makers)<br>👯 I’m looking to collaborate on iOS Projects<br>🌱 I’m currently learning AWS, MERN Full Stack<br>💬 Ask me about SwiftUI, Firebase<br>⚡ Fun fact I may have a slight addiction to cricket.
-It's like a bug that I just can't shake off!"
+It's like a bug that I just can't shake off!

 ## 🌐 Socials: